Jopinson/COVID19_Property_Pandemic/README.md

 # COVID19_Property_Pandemic

 ## Overview
 We are attempting to create a machine learning model that can predict housing prices.
-Using [this dataset from Zillow](https://www.zillow.com/research/data/) we are also going to attempt to compare our pricing model with Covid-19 data to see how much it has affected the housing market.
+Using [this dataset from Zillow](https://www.zillow.com/research/data/) we are going to create a pricing model with data from 2018-2019 and a pricing model with data from 2020.
+Using our pricing model, we will atempt to see if Covid-19 has affected the housing market compared to the predicted values.
 We will be using a wide range of programming and data visualization tools including but not limited to Javascript, postgres SQL, Python, and Tableau.

 ### Communication Protocols